 It is important to University of Amsterdam that the programme committees are able to perform this valuable function.
 The Guide for Programme Committees offers more information about the duties and functions of the PCs and provides practical advice.

 The UvA also offers workshops that programme committee members can follow for further professionalisation.
-You can find the central workshop offerings on this webpage.
+You can find the central workshop offerings on this webpage (if available).
 In addition, you can also consult the website of your faculty and programme for further information and the local professionalisation options.